How Cultured Chicken is Made

 Cost Impact

 Cell banking is a one-time setup cost that’s amortized over many production runs.
-A well-characterized cell bank can support years of production (GFI 2021).

 Step 2: Seed Train (Scale-Up)